magician-project/magician_grabber/README.md

 ```

-## Using Magician Grabber with or without ROS:
+## Using the Magician Grabber with or without ROS:

 After running the scripts/build.sh script mentioned above that gets all dependencies and building ros-free binaries the grabber can be also compiled with ROS2 support.